Hong Kong: Police fire rubber bullets, tear gas to scatter protesters | DW | 21.09.2019

 A much smaller turnout than in previous weeks, protesters were mostly dressed in black, carried umbrellas and chanted: "Reclaim Hong Kong!" and "Revolution of our times!"

-Rail stations in the nearby town of Yuen Long were shut ahead of further expected clashes on Saturday evening during a sit-in to mark two months since an attack on protesters by triad gangs operating in Hong Kong and South China.
+Rail stations in the nearby town of Yuen Long were shut ahead of a sit-in on Saturday evening to mark two months since an attack on protesters by triad gangs operating in Hong Kong and South China.

+Skirmishes broke out after the sit-in between protesters and police, who were accused of being too slow to respond to the triad attack.

 Post-it note campaign destroyed